queuing4oranges/asab-documentation/Task1.md

 - here, you can also download <img style="width:20px; height:20px; vertical-align:middle;" src="download.svg"/> and delete <img style="width:20px; height:20px; vertical-align:middle;" src="delete.svg"/>
   <br>

-The "Restart" runs the export again as is or with your custom changes.
+The <span style="color:#325ee3">Restart</span> runs the export again as is or with your custom changes.
 Deleting a scheduled export does not delete the exports that were already generated from it.

 <br>